yesodweb/yesodweb.com-content/page/quickstart.md

 to download a list of available packages.
 For more information on Haskell tools, see the [tools chapter of the Mezzo Haskell book](https://github.com/mezzohaskell/mezzohaskell/blob/master/chapters/tools.md).

+__Note__: There is a bug in the 64-bit GHC 7.4 for Mac which prevents `yesod devel` from working correctly.
+This bug has been corrected in 7.6.
+However, as 7.4 is still the recommended platform for development, it is advisable to install the 32-bit version of GHC.

 ## Install Yesod

 Building Yesod and all of its dependencies is a simple procedure.
 Just run: